javers/javers.github.io/documentation/features/index.md

   Spring integration.
 Added `@JaversAuditable` aspect for auto-committing changed done in Repositories. <br/>
   [gessnerfl](https://github.com/gessnerfl) contributed `@JaversSpringDataAuditable`,
-  which gives a support for Spring-data Repositories.
+  which gives a support for Spring Data Repositories.

 ### 1.0.6
 released on 2015-02-10